 The Corner: a café where neighbors catch up over a good cup of coffee and baked goods made by local residents…An event space where people share their culture and personal stories through the arts…A meeting space where neighbors organize and advocate for their community and against injustice…A place where people have a voice…Where they’re part of something bigger than themselves…

-** New Cafe and Event Space The Corner operates out of a building that isn’t physically accessible to all.
+** New Corner Façade!
+The Corner operates out of a building that isn’t physically accessible to all.
 Our decades-old storefront doesn’t identify as a welcoming “third place.”
 And the building lacks adequate bathroom facilities.
 We’ve been doing a lot with little, to serve many.
 So, we’re rolling up our sleeves and renovating.
 We’re knocking out walls and dismantling that ugly façade, while saving or reusing what we can.
-We’re creating a full-scale coffee shop.
-Adding a quality sound and lighting system.
-And we’re beautifying this key intersection in our neighborhood with a public terrace, trees, flowers, and other greenery, bike racks, signage, a mural, and an updated and attractive façade.
-We’re also capitalizing on this great location by using some of our space to host a commercial tenant that provides basic convenience foods and other services in this underserved community.
+We’re preserving the rich history and beautifying this key intersection in our neighborhood with a public terrace, trees, flowers, and other greenery, signage, a public art installation, and an updated and attractive façade.

 But we can’t do this alone.
 While implementing programs since March 2012, The Corner has partnered with community development corporations, foundations, city offices, non-profits, and others.
-Now we’re initiating a Capital Investment Campaign to strengthen and add to these partnerships.
 Financial support, in-kind services, volunteer help, and other resources will enable us to effectively complete these renovations.
-You can help transform this space into an “anchor” property for community development, aid to make West Oakland and neighborhood communities even better places to live, and help The Corner become a pinnacle of cross-cultural expression and the arts.
-We invite you to join us in these efforts– Contact Nadine Masagara-Taylor, Director of The Corner, to find how you can you can make a difference today.
+You can help transform this space into an “anchor” property for community development, aid to make West Oakland, Oak Hill, Hill District and neighborhood communities an even better places to live, and help The Corner become a pinnacle of cross-cultural expression and the arts.
+We invite you to join us in these efforts!